 F. GUARDIAN COMPLETE PLAN COVERAGE (other plans have more limited coverage, as noted below)

-1. APPLIANCES COVERED (Appliances are not covered under the Guardian Essentials Plan): All mechanical parts and components that fail due to normal wear-and-tear of RESIDENTIAL-STYLE: • REFRIGERATOR • DISHWASHER • RANGE • OVEN • COOKTOP • BUILT-IN MICROWAVE • GARBAGE DISPOSAL • WASHER • DRYER • TRASH COMPACTOR.
+1. APPLIANCES COVERED (Not covered under the Guardian Essentials or Guardian Plus Plans): All mechanical parts and components that fail due to normal wear-and-tear of RESIDENTIAL-STYLE: • REFRIGERATOR • DISHWASHER • RANGE • OVEN • COOKTOP • BUILT-IN MICROWAVE • GARBAGE DISPOSAL • WASHER • DRYER • TRASH COMPACTOR.
 NOT COVERED: Commercial restaurant-style appliances, detachable accessories, countertop microwaves, items that do not affect the primary operation of an appliance, maintenance items and items that do not fail as a result of normal wear-and-tear, such as but not limited to shelves, drawers, hinges, light bulbs, glass or glass tops, food spoilage, interior linings, insulation, and filters.
 LIMITS: Maximum for diagnosis, repair, or replacement of all covered appliances is $1,500 per twelve-month contract term.
 Coverage is for one unit per appliance type.
 Extra fee required to have multiple units of each appliance type covered by this Contract.

 3. DUCTWORK COVERED: Guardian will cover all breaks in ductwork from the attachment to the heating and cooling unit transition to the attachment to registers and grills.
 NOT COVERED: Insulation, vapor barrier, dampers and damper controls, improperly sized ductwork, efficiency problems and legally mandated diagnostic testing of ductwork when replacement hearing or cooling equipment.
 LIMITS: Maximum for diagnosis, repair, or replacement of all ductwork that is behind, beneath or contained in any wall, ceiling, floor or concrete encasing surface will be restored to rough finish only, up to $500 per twelve-month contract term.

-5. WATER HEATERS COVERED: Gas or electric water heaters including tankless water heaters, water tank leak or rupture, thermostat assembly parts and components, heating elements, burner assembly and vent pipes, gas valves, drain valves, relief valves, and circulating pumps (non-solar-systems).
+5. WATER HEATERS COVERED (Not covered under the Guardian Essentials Plan): Gas or electric water heaters including tankless water heaters, water tank leak or rupture, thermostat assembly parts and components, heating elements, burner assembly and vent pipes, gas valves, drain valves, relief valves, and circulating pumps (non-solar-systems).
 NOT COVERED: Solar water heaters, solar panels and components, plumbing to solar water heaters, vents and flues, storage or expansion tanks, noise caused by sediment, drip pans, heating/water heater combination units, multi-valve manifolds, and water heater heat pump attachments.
 LIMITS: Coverage applies to water heaters not exceeding 60 gallons.
 Maximum coverage for all diagnosis, repair, and replacement is $500 per twelve-month contract term.

-6. ELECTRICAL SYSTEM COVERED: Wiring, conduit, outlets, switches, panels and subpanels that are inside the Service Location, circuit breakers, fuses, GFI circuit breakers, ballasts, junction boxes, built-in lighting fixtures, exit signs and restroom hand dryers.
+6. ELECTRICAL SYSTEM COVERED (Not covered under the Guardian Essentials Plan): Wiring, conduit, outlets, switches, panels and subpanels that are inside the Service Location, circuit breakers, fuses, GFI circuit breakers, ballasts, junction boxes, built-in lighting fixtures, exit signs and restroom hand dryers.
 NOT COVERED: Inadequate wiring capacity, intercoms, power failure or surge, audio/video/ computer/intercom/alarm or security wiring or cable, sensors, direct current (D.C.) wiring and components, low voltage or timed circuits including wiring and relays, light bulbs, system controllers.
 LIMITS: Lights or other fixtures requiring service or repair that are higher than 12 feet from the ground will result in an extra service call fee of $75 at the time of repair.
 Maximum for diagnosis, repair, or replacement is $1,500 per twelve-month contract term.

-CEILING FANS & BATHROOM EXHAUST FANS COVERED (Ceiling fans and Bathroom exhaust fans are not covered under Guardian Plus or Guardian Essentials Plans): All mechanical parts and components that affect the operation.
+CEILING FANS & BATHROOM EXHAUST FANS COVERED (Not covered under Guardian Plus or Guardian Essentials Plans): All mechanical parts and components that affect the operation.
 NOT COVERED: electronic controls, transistors, remotes, and heaters.
 LIMITS: Ceiling fans replaced with builder’s standard when necessary.
 Ceiling fans that are higher than 12 feet from the ground will result in an extra fee upon repair.
 Maximum for diagnosis, repair, or replacement is $500 per twelve-month contract term.

 7. FIRE EXTINGUISHER RECHARGE & CERTIFICATION SERVICE COVERED: For a standard trade service fee, Guardian will provide an annual fire extinguisher recharge, safety inspection and certification of up to three (3) wall-mounted fire extinguishers.
 NOT COVERED: Fire extinguisher equipment, mounting brackets, parts and accessories.
 Additional fire extinguisher services are available for an additional fee including: recharge, inspection and certification of additional fire extinguishers, replacements of fire extinguishers, 6 year clear & recharge, and 10-year cylinder certifications as mandated by fire code.

-8. SMOKE DETECTORS COVERED (Smoke detectors are not covered under Guardian Essentials Plans): All mechanical parts and components that fail due to normal wear-and-tear.
+8. SMOKE DETECTORS COVERED (Not covered under Guardian Essentials or Guardian Plus Plans): All mechanical parts and components that fail due to normal wear-and-tear.
 NOT COVERED: Batteries and low voltage wiring.
 Limits: Maximum for diagnosis, repair, or replacement is $500 per twelve-month contract term.

 9. BACKFLOW VALVE TESTING COVERED: For the applicable trade service fee, Guardian will provide backflow valve testing, repair and certification.
 Limits: Maximum for diagnosis, repair, or replacement is $300 per twelve-month contract term.

-10. DOORS COVERED (Doors are not covered under the Guardian Essentials Plan): Hinges, closers, handles, deadbolt or door lock assemblies, and latches.
+10. DOORS COVERED (Not covered under the Guardian Essentials or Guardian Plus Plans): Hinges, closers, handles, deadbolt or door lock assemblies, and latches.
 NOT COVERED: Doors.
 Limits: Maximum for diagnosis, repair, or replacement is $300 per twelve-month contract term.

 11. ROOF LEAK REPAIRS COVERED: For the applicable additional monthly service fee, Guardian will repair leaks in rolled, asphalt shingle or clay roof structures only.
 NOT COVERED: Gutters, drains, leaks involving roof mounted installations, ice dam build-up, deck or balcony roofs, wood and underlayment, counter flashing, leaks resulting from or caused by any one of the following: missing or broken shingles, Acts of God, damages due to persons walking or standing on roof, repairs made by others, failure to perform normal maintenance.
 Limits: Maximum for diagnosis, repair, or replacement is $300 per twelve-month contract term.

-12. A/C & HEATING SYSTEM TUNE-UPS COVERED: For the applicable trade service fee (charged for each HVAC unit), Guardian will calibrate the thermostat, test temperature split, check refrigerant levels and system pressures, perform amp draw on condenser motor, evaporator motor and compressor, rinse condenser coils (as needed), check contactors, check condensate lines, clean or replace standard filters, clean & tighten electrical connections, test capacitors, and check heat operations, inspect pilot system, test safety switches, test limit switches, and clean burners on all covered units.
-Note: Guardian will offer one (1) initial A/C & Heating System Tune-up and Facility Assessment within 30 days of the Contract Effective Date and then each quarter of the year thereafter for the standard trade service fee.
+12. A/C & HEATING SYSTEM TUNE-UPS COVERED: For the applicable trade service fee (charged at $99 for the first covered HVAC unit and $39 for each additional unit), Guardian will calibrate the thermostat, test temperature split, check refrigerant levels and system pressures, perform amp draw on condenser motor, evaporator motor and compressor, rinse condenser coils (as needed), check contactors, check condensate lines, clean or replace standard filters, clean & tighten electrical connections, test capacitors, and check heat operations, inspect pilot system, test safety switches, test limit switches, and clean burners on all covered units.
+Note: Guardian will offer one (1) initial A/C & Heating System Tune-up and Facility Assessment within 30 days of the Contract Effective Date and then each quarter of the year thereafter for the trade service fee.
 Trade service fee for tune-ups is charged, even if the customer fails to provide accessibility necessary to perform the scheduled tune-up on the appointed time and day.
 NOT COVERED and Limits: refer to Section F2 above for items not covered or limitations of coverage.

 13. RESTAURANT REFRIGERATION EQUIPMENT SERVICE COVERED: For the applicable additional monthly service fee, Guardian will cover all restaurant-style refrigeration equipment, including walk-in refrigerators and freezers, free-standing refrigerators and freezers, preparation tables, and ice makers accepted by Guardian, and will calibrate the thermostat, check refrigerant levels and system pressures, perform amp draw on condenser motor, evaporator motor and compressor, rinse condenser coils (as needed), check contactors, check condensate lines, clean or replace standard filters, clean & tighten electrical connections, test capacitors, and check heat operations, inspect pilot system, test safety switches, test limit switches, and clean burners on all covered units.